kkinnear/zprint/doc/reference.md

 each other, and they will be handled separately (just like they appear to be in the code).

-Thus, for a `def` with metadata in a map, the `:meta` is configured as `:split?`, then the map for the metadata will appear in the `:arg1-body` position, and the symbol will appear flowed below it.
+Thus, for a `def` with metadata in a map, if the `:meta` is configured as `:split?`, then the map for the metadata will appear in the `:arg1-body` position, and the symbol will appear flowed below it.
 The same holds true for a keyword for the metadata.